Delicious Sautéed Asparagus

 - 1 lb (450 g) Asparagus

-- In a skillet, add the oil and butter.
-Saute the nuts for a minute, then add the cranberries and saute for another minute.
-Remove the nuts and cranberries - and set aside.Pro tip - we remove the nuts so they don't become soggy and the cranberries so they don't soak up too much liquid.
+- In a skillet, heat the oil and butter.
+Sauté the nuts for a minute, then add the cranberries and sauté for another minute.
+Remove the nuts and cranberries from the pan and set them aside.½ cup Nuts, ¼ cup Cranberries, 1 tbsp Oil, 1 tbsp Butter

 - Use tender asparagus for dishes such as this saute.

-- Make sure to cut the stalk at the correct point so you don't lose too much of the vegetable as well as don't have the woody stalks that don't taste good
+- Make sure to cut the stalk at the correct point so you don’t lose too much of the vegetable, and don’t have the woody stalks that don’t taste good.

-- Don't throw away the woody stalks they are still good to add flavor to spoons and broths.
+- Don’t throw away the woody stalks; they are still good for adding flavor to spoons and broths.

-- I am using cashews and cranberries but other fruit and nuts are wonderful too.
+- I am using cashews and cranberries, but other fruits and nuts are wonderful too.

 I forgot to say that there is also not a measurement for the garlic.